OGRemus/lodgify_cypress/README.md

 To run all the spec files use <`npm run runall`>

+## Reporting

 After each run, a mochawesome report will be generated in mochawesome-report folder inside the root of the project.
 Each report has the timestamp of the test run.
 To see the report, open the html file in your browser

+If tests fail, the screenshotOnRunFailure option is enabled in cypress.config.js.
+Screenshots are saved under the cypress/screenshots folder
 ## Test data

 User credentials should be stored in `cypress.env.json` .
 The file should be created before the test run.
 The format for credentials are `userMail` for email and `userPass` for password